AlexDubok/hass-custom-components/packages/sprinkle/README.md

-# Sprinkle - Smart Irrigation Card for Home Assistant
+# Sprinkle - Custom Home Assistant card for smart irrigation control with Sonoff Zigbee valve

 ## Overview
 Sprinkle is a custom Lovelace card for Home Assistant that provides an intuitive interface to control a Sonoff Zigbee smart-valve used for irrigation.
 It integrates seamlessly with Home Assistant to provide both basic and advanced irrigation control features.